-Agroforestry is the tending of trees for food and medicine, blurring the line between food sovereignty and ecological restoration.
+Agroforestry is the tending of trees for human needs, blurring the line between food sovereignty and ecological restoration.
 It’s an ancient practice of farming like the forest, inviting cultivation under canopies and planting trees in fields.
-It’s a polyculture practice that hybridizes gardening and gathering, farming and forestry into mosaic habitats.
-Agroforestry is an old way of stewarding land that knows that human people belong on earth, that fields and forests are not mutually exclusive.
+It’s a polyculture practice that hybridizes gardening and gathering, farming and forestry into mosaic habitats to grow useful products, cycle nutrients and water, build organic matter, buffer from pests and intense weather, and serve as shelter for biodiverse ecosystems.
+Agroforestry is the intentional integration of field and forest to feed ourselves.
+Basically, agroforestry means farming with trees.

 When we think of agroforestry, we think of both modern definitions and perennial practices growing from traditional ecological knowledge and peasant agroecology.
 We think of English Hazelnut coppices, the biochar soils of terra preta in swidden-and-fallow rotations of Amazonian rainforests, the jaden lakou of Haiti, hillside stacks of shiitake log terraces on misty Japanese islands, silvopasture terraces hydrating Arabian deserts, pollarding tree hay as goat and sheep fodder and mixed herds browsing Palestinian olive orchards, stealthy Black herbalists hunting and gathering in the liberating understory of the Underground Railroad, the milpa cycle of Maya Guatemala and the Willow-woven chinampas of Mexico, Chestnut masts from Appalachia to Asia to Iberia to Corsica, Indigenous-tended Oaks dumping acorns on fire-cleared California savannahs, sap tapped from Walnut and Maple and Sycamore over floodplain Pawpaw thickets with moon-timed harvests.